 Ignorable markup can be used anywhere in XML parts and requires minimal markup.
 It allows custom markup to be added to documents while retaining the document's conformance with the standard and allowing it to be opened by a third-party application without errors.
-However, ignorable elements and attributes will almost definitely be lost if files are round tripped (i.e., opened and saved again) in an application that does not Commented [CR3]: Should add link (bibliography) to our DII presentations from 2009 (https://www.assembla.com/wiki/show/IS29500/MCE_Best_Practic es) and also the MS- extension documents understand them, as there is no requirement for applications to persist ignorable markup, and typically unknown ignorable markup is stripped during file load.
+However, ignorable elements and attributes will almost definitely be lost if files are round tripped (i.e., opened and saved again) in an application that does not understand them, as there is no requirement for applications to persist ignorable markup, and typically unknown ignorable markup is stripped during file load.